-Stereoscopic mammography could reduce recall rateNovember 13th, 2012 in Cancer /
+Stereoscopic mammography could reduce recall rateNovember 13, 2012 in Medicine & Health / Cancer

 A new three-dimensional (3-D) digital mammography technique has the potential to significantly improve the accuracy of breast cancer screening, according to a study published in Radiology.